Macartney Embassy

 The Macartney Embassy (馬加爾尼使團), also called the Macartney Mission, was the first British diplomatic mission to China, which took place in 1793.
-It is named for its leader, George Macartney, Great Britain's first envoy to China.
+It is named for its leader, Viscount Macartney, Great Britain's first envoy to China.
 The goals of the mission included the opening of new ports for British trade in China, the establishment of a permanent embassy in Beijing, the cession of a small island for British use along China's coast, and the relaxation of trade restrictions on British merchants in Guangzhou (Canton).
 Macartney's delegation met with the Qianlong Emperor, who rejected all of the mission's requests.
 Although the mission failed to achieve its official objectives, it was later noted for the extensive cultural, political, and geographical observations its participants recorded in China and brought back to Europe.
-It came to light in 1796 that a Chinese court official, Heshen, was embezzling state funds and frustrated the mission.
+It came to light in 1796 that a Chinese court official, Heshen, was embezzling state funds and had frustrated the mission.